-- When a bicycle lane is located on the same side of the road as transit stops, a cycle track may be used to route bicyclists behind the stop.
-Pedestrian waiting areas should be provided between the cycle track and the roadway and crosswalks should be installed across the cycle track to reduce conflicts between bicyclists and pedestrians accessing the transit stop.
+- When a bicycle lane is located on the same side of the road as transit stops, a separated bike lane may be used to route bicyclists behind the stop.
+Pedestrian waiting areas should be provided between the separated bike lane and the roadway and crosswalks should be installed across the separated bike lane to reduce conflicts between bicyclists and pedestrians accessing the transit stop.

 - Provide a smoothly paved surface and keep the bike lane free of debris.
 Avoid placing paving joints within the bike lane.

 The cost of a five-foot bicycle lane can range from approximately $5,000 to $535,000 per mile, with an average cost around $130,000.
 The costs can vary greatly due to differences in project specifications and the scale and length of the treatment.
 More detailed cost information is provided here.